unitystation/unitystation/README.md

 ## Feel like getting involved?
 1. Fork the repo
 2. Open the Asset Store and download "Photon Unity Networking Free"
+3. Set up the Photon Server Settings [see here](https://github.com/unitystation/unitystation/wiki/Photon-Server-Details)
-3. Open the Kitchen-Reconstruct scene in Assets/scenes
+4. Open the BoxStation scene in Assets/scenes
-4. Adjust the Game viewport aspect ratio to 16:9
+5. Adjust the Game viewport aspect ratio to 16:9
-5. Add your changes (not sure what you can do to help? check the [wiki](https://github.com/unitystation/unitystation/wiki))
+6. Add your changes
-6. Submit a pull request
+7. Submit a pull request

 You can play an up to date WebGL demo of unitystation here: [http://doobly.izz.moe/unitystationtest/](http://doobly.izz.moe/unitystationtest/)